Grants

 Support for litigation of a case through multiple instances, from first instance through to the final appeal.

-Example: a challenge before the European Court of Human Rights against police use of facial recognition technology.
+Example: a challenge before the European Court of Human Rights against police use of facial recognition technology, including a workshop following the final instance to share lessons from the ruling with the wider community.

 Pre-litigation research